ArakelTheDragon/Library_Other/Differentiator/readme.md

 📘 README.md — Differentiator Circuit Tutorial

+Differentiator Circuit
-# 🔧 Differentiator Circuit — How It Works, How to Design It, and Real‑World Uses
+Understanding How It Works, How Frequency & Output Are Determined, and Real‑World Applications

+---

+📡 Overview

 A differentiator is an analog circuit that outputs a voltage proportional to the rate of change of the input signal.
 Instead of responding to the level of a signal, it responds to how fast the signal changes.

-This makes it extremely useful for detecting edges, motion, transitions, and events in larger systems.
+This makes it ideal for detecting edges, motion, transitions, and events inside larger systems.

+If you want a deeper explanation of the math, tap:
+differentiator fundamentals

 ---

-## 📡 1.
-How a Differentiator Works
+🔧 1.
+How the Differentiator Works

 A basic RC differentiator uses: